astronomer/docs/astro/environment-variables.md

 For example, if you set `AIRFLOW__CORE__PARALLELISM` with one value in the Cloud UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Cloud UI takes precedence.

-## Fetch Astro environment variables in a DAG

-To fetch a Deployment environment variable value from a DAG, you must format the variable key as `AIRFLOW_VAR_<VAR_NAME>`.

-You can then use the following Python functions to fetch the variable value in the top level of your DAG code.

-- `Variable.get('<VAR_NAME>')`: This method is more secure for fetching secret values.
-However, this method can inhibit performance because it makes a request Airflow metadata database every time your DAGs are parsed, which can occur every 30 seconds.
-See [DAG writing best practices](https://docs.astronomer.io/learn/dag-best-practices#avoid-top-level-code-in-your-dag-file) for more information about avoiding repeated requests in top level code.
-- `os.getenv('AIRFLOW_VAR_<VAR_NAME>','<default-value>')`: This method is faster because it reduces the number of Airflow metadata database requests.
-However, it's less secure.
-Astronomer does not recommend using `os.getenv` with secret values because calling these values with the function can print them to your logs.

-    Replace `default_value` a default value to use if Airflow can't find the environment variable.
-Typically, this is the value you defined for the environment variable in the Cloud UI.

 ## Add Airflow connections and variables using environment variables

 If you regularly use [Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/concepts/connections.html) and [variables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/variables.html), Astronomer recommends storing and fetching them with environment variables instead of adding them to the Airflow UI.